Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 ## 2. Creating Azure Storage Account

-Before we can configure Azure AI Search, we need to create an Azure Storage Account, as we need a place for Azure AI Search to load the PDF documents from.
-With that, this storage account will also be the place where we'll upload PDF documents.
+Before configuring Azure AI Search, we first need to create an Azure Storage Account.
+This storage account will serve as the repository where Azure AI Search will load the PDF documents from.
+Additionally, it will act as the location where we will upload the PDF documents for processing.

 Run the command below to create the storage account, and storage the storage account name to the **.env** config file.